 In each terminal session you should be in your project folder

-To run our Volto site, we will use the lates Plone 6 backend Docker image.
+To run our Volto site, we will use the latest Plone 6 backend Docker image.
 You can start it by running the following command:

 Keep that process running during the whole training in one of your terminal windows because the container does not have a persistant storage.
-So once you stop that container again some of you work might get lost again.
+So once you stop that container your plone database will be lost.

 You can now start up your Volto instance by running the following command:

 2.4.
 Volto source code#